Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product

 \item The free $\otimes$\=/lattice on one generator is the powerset $\powerset{\mathbb N}$ with the product extending the sum of integers by commutation to suprema.
 The universal element is $1\in \mathbb N$ and the multiplication unit is $0\in \mathbb N$.

 \end{exmpenum} \end{examples}

-Generalizing \cref{ex:free-mframe}, we have the following result whose proof we leave to the reader. \begin{proposition} The free $\otimes$\=/lattice on a set $X$ is the powerset $\powerset{M(X)}$, where $M(X)$ is the free monoid on a set $X$. \end{proposition}
+Generalizing \cref{ex:free-mframe}, we have the following result whose proof we leave to the reader. \begin{proposition} The free $\otimes$\=/lattice on a set $X$ is the powerset $\powerset{M(X)}$, where $M(X)$ is the free commutative monoid on the set $X$. \end{proposition}